-Fight to Recover Nazi-Looted Art Continues in D.C.
+Fight to Recover Nazi-Looted Art Continues in DC

 “‘Justice’ obviously requires that the family be given leave to amend their complaint,” Tatel wrote.

-Appellate Judge Karen L. Henderson joined Tatel’s majority opinion.
-Senior Judge A. Raymond Randolph dissented in part, saying the Republic of Hungary should not be immune from the suit.
+U.S. Circuit Judge Karen Henderson joined Tatel’s majority opinion.
+Senior U.S. Circuit Judge A. Raymond Randolph dissented in part, saying the Republic of Hungary should not be immune from the suit.

-The family is represented by Michael Shuster of Holwell Shuster & Goldberg, who did not return a call requesting comment.
-Nor did the Hungarian government’s international communications office.
+The family is represented by Alycia Regan Benenati and Sheron Korpus with Kasowitz Benson Torres, and by Michael Shuster of Holwell Shuster & Goldberg.

+Neither Shuster nor representatives for the Hungarian government have returned requests for comment.

+The ruling did prompt applause by Ronald Lauder, head of the World Jewish Congress and the Commission for Art Recovery.
+“For far too long, Holocaust victims and their families have faced an undeniable injustice as they seek to recover art, of which they are the rightful owners, that was stolen from them by the Nazis during World War II,” Lauder said in a statement.
+“The goal of the HEAR Act, signed into law in December of 2016, was to enable these victims and their families to have their day in court, and their cases judged on the merits rather than obfuscatory technicalities.
+The court’s decision upholds that law, and I hope that the plaintiffs will be successful in recovering their family heirlooms.
+This case has been going on for over seven years in the U.S. courts alone and I hope that justice is served soon.”